andreferretti/pact-man/README.md

 ### VC Score Sheet

-The AI VC has its own secret scoring — the points are different from yours, which is what makes the negotiation interesting.
-Revealed here for reference.
+The AI-powered VC agent has its own secret scoring — the points are different from yours, which is what makes the negotiation interesting.
+Click the expandable box below to view it anyways:

 <details>
 <summary><b>View VC score sheet</b></summary>